dgraph-io/charts/charts/dgraph/README.md

 #### Step 4: Deploying Helm Chart

-With certificates created supported localhost and Alpha servers as hosts and a `secrets.yaml` file, we can deploy a Dgraph cluster.
+The certificates created support and Alpha internal headless Service DNS hostnames.
+We can deploy a Dgraph cluster using these certs.

 ```bash
 export RELEASE="my-release"